 Or let’s say you’re launching a new product, and you want to show the reception it’s getting on Twitter.
 You could embed individual tweets from happy customers, to add social proof to your product.

 You can also embed social media posts in emails to:

 Let’s take a look at some examples of how email and social media can work together...

 If you want to catch your subscribers’ attention, a large content block is a great way forward.
 This email screenshot from Social Cultural & Co. has a large embedded Facebook post, with some smaller social media icons underneath for good measure!

 Embedded social media posts are also a great way to drive sales.
 Alo Yoga is a women’s sportswear brand.
 In their newsletters, they include embedded Instagram posts of influencers wearing their favorite outfits.
 Subscribers can browse through their channel from the newsletter, and tap on the outfits that they want to buy through their Instagram shop.
 Perfect synchronization across email and social media!

 Apart from embedding social media blocks in your emails, don’t forget to motivate your subscribers to follow your social endeavors too.
 The social icons in your newsletter won’t create a mind-blowing difference.
 But it’s always a good idea to include them especially since they’re so easy to add and small enough to smoothly integrate into your layout.

+In our weekly newsletter, we always include our LinkedIn, YouTube and Twitter widgets in the footer.
 The footer is the most common spot to add your social icons.
 Simply find the social media icon content block and drag it into the newsletter.